1. You’re the team manager! Thanks for volunteering! Team managers receive 9 DIBS hours. If more than one manager, divide the hours.

 b.Hand out to parents

-f.Hand in order forms and checks to Jessica Nierman on collection day
+f.Hand in order forms and ONE check to DCYH.
+On collection day to Shannon Apel.

 12. End of season party